 The search engine does notknow what means of a “site” is.
 Not yet.
 However, many SEOs today needlessly worry about the possible negative impact of “internal link“.
 To a search engine, there is no such thing as “internal link” – not in the sense we mean.
 A page can have internal links and that’s it!

 By now, search engine papers only refer to “hosts” “neighborhoods” and “sibling pages”.
 If you have a site of more than 100 pages or even more contents, it means that you have a complicated group of documents.

 Content Organization consists of both Intra-Site and On-Page factors.
 Its duty is to provide visitor’s satisfaction with the content organization when you come to the site rather than the search engine.
 Since search engines make a great job of examining through unsuccessfully created content so you are flexible in there.

 The intra-site organization comprises of two significant ways.

 Firstly, since a site rises in content (number of pages), it automatically generates a natural hierarchical structure.
 However, many sites need the proper hierarchical equivalence to support visitors to get whatever they ask and the good intra-site system offers comfort to create an unnecessary navigation system (it is important because it decreases page isolation).

 The intra-site method also instructs visitors.
 Being steady at this point, you can build your sites, and your users can learn how they can find whatever they want to ask.

-Besides the intra-site, the On-Page content organization is separated into two areas.
-There are simple things such as “title tags”, “bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.
+Besides the intra-site, the on-page content organization is separated into two areas.
+There are simple things such as “title tags”, "alt tags",“bold text”, “header tags” (if you want to use them) or “link anchor text”, etc.